-TIP: If you are like me, and like to decorate your home with lots of natural décor each season, it might be worth taking a drive out of town for the day.
-Take some gloves, large garden pop-up bags and secateurs or garden clippers and go on a foraging tour.
+TIP: If you are like me and like to decorate your home with lots of natural décor each season, it might be worth taking a drive out of town for the day.
+Take some gloves, large garden pop-up bags, and secateurs or garden clippers and go on a foraging tour.

 DIY base for grass wreaths

-TIP: If you do not have a wreath base you can make one from stiff cardboard.
+TIP: If you do not have a wreath base, you can make one from stiff cardboard.
 Simply use a plate to draw a circle for the outside.
 Then draw a smaller circle about two inches inside the first circle and cut out the middle bit.

-I used a small straw wreath which was just what I had on hand.
+I used a small straw wreath, which was just what I had on hand.

 Attach the florist's wire to the wreath base

-TIP: You will not be cutting the florist's wire until the grass wreath is finished so make sure you have enough left on the spool before you start.
+TIP: You will not be cutting the florist's wire until the grass wreath is finished, so make sure you have enough left on the spool before you start.

 Prepare the grass stalks

-TIP: If you're making a small grass wreath like mine, don't be tempted to use large bunches of grass because it may get so bushy that you may not be able to see the centre hole when it's finished.
+TIP: If you're making a small grass wreath like mine, don't be tempted to use large bunches of grass because it may get so bushy that you may not be able to see the center hole when it's finished.
 Then your grass wreath will look more like a Juju hat!
-Which is nice, just not what we are going for here!
+Which is nice, but just not what we are going for here!